 Which players are going to move?

-Although there will be an abundance of transfer activity this summer, the focus of many supporters will be on the futures of Jadon Sancho, Erling Haaland and Kylian Mbappe.
+Although there will be an abundance of transfer activity this summer, the focus of many supporters will be on the futures of Jadon Sancho, Erling Haaland and Harry Kane.

 Three outstanding talents who would be an asset to any side in Europe, it will be intriguing to see whether they stay at their respective clubs or move on during the upcoming window.

-Sancho, who has reached double figures in terms of goals and assists for Borussia Dortmund this season, is attracting interest from the likes of Manchester United and Liverpool whilst Mbappe is being touted as a potential target for Real Madrid.
+Sancho, who reached double figures in terms of goals and assists for Borussia Dortmund last season, is attracting a great deal of interest from Manchester United.

 Meanwhile, Haaland has emerged as a target for Chelsea who will be looking to mount a push for the Premier League title next season.

 Speaking on The Transfer Window Podcast, journalist Ian McGarry revealed that the Blues had reached an agreement with the forward over personal terms and are now looking to negotiate a fee with Dortmund.

 Kane sent shockwaves through English football earlier this year by expressing his desire to leave Tottenham.

 According to Sky Sports, Manchester City and Manchester United are both interested in securing the forward's services.News Now - Sport News